 The prodrome stage is also called the premonitory phase, and it can begin 1 to 3 days before the headache itself.

 The key to stopping a migraine episode is early recognition and treatment.
 Treatments are more likely to be successful when started early, instead of waiting to see if the symptoms get worse.

 Not every migraine episode has an aura.
-Aura occurs in about one-third of migraine episodes.
+Aura occurs in about

 For those who have migraine with aura, the headache is accompanied by neurological symptoms (the aura) about 10 to 30 minutes before the headache.